apache/mxnet/docs/python_docs/python/tutorials/performance/backend/dnnl/dnnl_quantization.md

 ## Quantization
-As mentioned in introduction, precision reduction is another very popular method of increasing performance of workloads and, what is important, in most cases is combined together with operator fusion which improves performance even more.
+As mentioned in the introduction, precision reduction is another very popular method of improving performance of workloads and, what is important, in most cases is combined together with operator fusion which improves performance even more.
 In training precision reduction utilizes 16 bit data types like bfloat or float16, but for inference great results can be achieved using int8.

-Model quantization helps on both memory-bound and compute bound operations.
+Model quantization helps on both memory-bound and compute-bound operations.
 In quantized model IO operations are reduced as int8 data type is 4x smaller than float32, and also computational throughput is increased as more data can be SIMD'ed.
 On modern Intel architectures using int8 data type can bring even more speedup by utilizing special VNNI instruction set.

 ![before_quant](https://i.imgur.com/XUVFnFQ.png)